LaunchCodeEducation/lchs/src/chapters/loops/exercises.rst

 .. admonition:: Note

-   If your teacher uses repl.it *classroom*, follow these instructions to access this assignment.

-   .. todo:: Insert textbook link here!
+   If your teacher added you to a :ref:`repl.it classroom <replit-classroom-assignments>` or a :ref:`Trinket course <trinket-course-assignments>`, complete the exercises there.

-   If your teacher has NOT set up a repl.it classroom, click each problem link to access the different sets of starter code.
+   If your teacher has NOT set up a repl.it classroom or a Trinket course, click each problem link to access the different sets of starter code.

 #.
 Construct ``for`` loops that accomplish the `following tasks <https://repl.it/@launchcode/LCHS-For-Loop-Exercises-1>`__: